 About Maine SNAP-Ed

-We provide nutrition education services in settings that are most accessible to individuals eligible for SNAP including: schools, food pantries, Head Starts and other child care settings, grocery stores, and regional DHHS offices.
-In 2018 alone, we reached over 39,000 Mainers with educational programming about healthy eating within a limited budget.
+Maine SNAP-Ed provides nutrition education services in settings like schools, food pantries, Head Starts, and other child care settings, grocery stores, and regional DHHS offices.

 The Maine SNAP-Ed program is made up of over 35 Nutrition Educators and Program Coordinators located statewide.
 We aim to reach every community within the state of Maine to provide nutrition education to low-income Mainers.

 Maine SNAP-Ed uses evidence-based curricula and multi-level community-based approaches to help make the healthy choice the easy choice for Maine families.